-For illustration, we demonstrate that measurement uncertainty may be large enough to reduce the estimated magnitude of the effect of development (GDP per capita) on repression by as much as a third.
+For illustration, we demonstrate that measurement uncertainty may be large enough to change the estimated magnitude of the effect of development (GDP per capita) on repression.
 If models do not incorporate uncertainty, then the researcher cannot rule out the possibility that the statistical associations of GDP, GDP per capita, or population with some other variable are not a false-negative result (Type 2 error or attenuation bias), or the related possibility that the relationship of these variables are a false-positive result (Type 1 error).
 In models with multiple indicators (i.e., multiple-variable regression), bias due to measurement error is not always attenuating if un-modeled, higher-order interactions exist.
-Incorporating measurement uncertainty of variables addresses these difficult-to-model issues and can be further explored with non-parametric regression techniques.
-In sum, incorporating uncertainty into a regression model provides evidence that effect sizes are probabilistically distinguishable from zero even when we cannot measure a right-hand side variable perfectly (an assumption of standard regression models).
+Incorporating measurement uncertainty of variables addresses these difficult-tomodel issues and can be further explored with non-parametric regression techniques.
+In sum, incorporating uncertainty into a regression model provides evidence that effect sizes are probabilistically distinguishable from zero even when we cannot measure a righthand side variable perfectly (an assumption of standard regression models).
 Though some existing models that include these variables may have under-estimated an effect size, others may have over-estimated effect size or even incorrectly reversed the direction of the effect.
 The implications are potentially profound given the wide usage of these variables across the social sciences.